oceandatalab/skimulator/doc/source/science.rst

 latitude (:ref:`lat <params-model>`) and longitude (:ref:`lon <params-model>`) variables names corresponding to the list of grid files provided in :ref:`file_grid_model  <params-model>`.
-All other variables that are to be read, are added to the dictionnary :ref:`list_input_var <params-model>`:
+All other variables that are to be read, are added to the dictionary :ref:`list_input_var <params-model>`:

 ::